 In other instances in which the employer has been negligent, the employer can face personal injury charges from an accident.
 Negligence occurs when the employer either fails to properly supervise drivers or when they do not perform due diligence when hiring.
 For example, if an employer is careless about hiring a truck driver by failing to perform background checks or verifying that the driver has a commercial license, they are guilty of negligence.

 If the employee is operating a company vehicle, but is not performing duties pertinent to their job, the employee is then liable.
 Lawsuits will thusly be made against the driver and compensation will be paid by their insurance company.Seeking Compensation

 If you have been involved in an accident involving a corporate vehicle and you have suffered a severe injury, seek legal assistance promptly.
 Hart David Carson is here to help you obtain the compensation you deserve.
 We represent our clients with aggressive negotiation, skilled courtroom prosecution, and deft analysis of each case.

 Our attorneys can help you claim compensation for the following:

 - Damage or loss of property

 - Loss of earning ability

-To make your claim and obtain compensation after an accident involving a corporate vehicle, contact the personal injury attorneys at Hart & David today.
+To make your claim and obtain compensation after an accident involving a corporate vehicle, contact the personal injury attorneys at Hart David Carson today.